-M.A. in Industrial and Organizational Psychology Internship Track, Human Resources Concentration
+M.A. in Industrial and Organizational Psychology Internship Track, Human Resources Concentration in Chicago

 This one-of-a-kind program is the nation's first and only master's level I/O program acknowledged by the Society of Human Resources Management (SHRM) for following its recommended minimum standards for HR degree programs.
 It is designed for current human resources professionals who want to gain specialized training to offer pragmatic solutions based on industry best practices and behavioral sciences.
 The Human Resources concentration prepares students to be successful and impactful HR professionals.

 Students in this track take several specialized courses (such as Strategic Human Resource Management, Managing Organizational Diversity, and the SHRM PHR/SPHR Certification Preparation Course), preparing them to sit for the Professional in Human Resources (PHR) certification exam offered through the Human Resources Certification Institute (HRCI).

 TCSPP's Industrial and Organizational Psychology: Internship/Thesis master's program applies the discipline's assessment skills and feedback mechanisms in the program itself.
 Chicago Campus students secure internships at sites ranging from large international companies to small boutique consulting firms and nonprofit social service agencies through partnerships with more than 40 organizations.

 Human Resource Management concentration prepares students to sit for the Professional in Human Resources (PHR) certification exam offered through the Human Resources Certification Institute (HRCI)

 Internship Track: Two supervised internships of 300 hours each